Translator-CATRAX/pathfinder/README.md

 - **plover_url**: URL of the PloverDB endpoint (example: `https://kg2cploverdb.ci.transltr.io`).
 - **ngd_url**: Connection string for the *CURIE-NGD* repository (SQLite or MySQL).
 - **degree_url**: Connection string for the *node degree* repository (SQLite or MySQL).
-- **blocked_curies**: A list of CURIE IDs; any path that passes through these CURIEs is dropped.
+- **blocked_curies**: A set of CURIE IDs; any path that passes through these CURIEs is dropped.
-- **blocked_synonyms**: A list of strings; any path that passes through nodes whose names match these values is dropped.
+- **blocked_synonyms**: A set of strings; any path that passes through nodes whose names match these values is dropped.
 - **logger**: A logger-like object used for logging.

 ---